 Current Cash Debt Coverage

-Current Cash Debt Coverage Ratio is the liquidity ratio that measures the percentage of cash flow from operating activities over the average current liabilities.
+Current Cash Debt Coverage is the liquidity ratio that measures the percentage of cash flow from operating activities over the average current liabilities.
 It shows the ability of company to generate cash flow from operation to pay for the current liabilities.
 It is the company’s efficiency in managing its cash flow to cover the short-term obligation.

 The cash inflow from activities is the result of business operation within the accounting period.
 At the same time, the business operation also incurs some liabilities which will remain at the end of the year.
-So if the cash flow from activities is less than current liabilities, it shows a high risk of liquidating when those balances reach the due date.
+So if the cash flow from activities is less than current liabilities, it shows a high risk of liquidating when those liabilities reach the due date.

 Current Cash Debt Coverage Ratio Formula: